officialHenrik/sheetLog/README.md

-Step 1: Turn on the Google Sheets API, download json file Step 1.1: Share the sheet and replace the key in pusher.py
+Step 1: Turn on the Google Sheets API, download json file and copy to rpi scp xxxx.json pi@192.168.1.101:/home/pi/sheetLog

+Step 1.1: Share the sheet and replace the key in pusher.py

 Step 2: Install on rpi